-If a student under the age of 21 is found to be responsible for the use and/or possession of drugs or drug paraphernalia, the resultant sanction will include notification of the parent/guardian by the Office of the Conduct Administrator and/or the Vice President for Student Affairs and Enrollment Management.
+If a student under the age of 21 is found to be responsible for the use and/or possession of drugs or drug paraphernalia, the resultant sanction will include notification of the parent/guardian by either the Office of the Conduct Administrator, the Vice President for Enrollment Management and Student Experience or designee.
 In the event of a first or second violation of the alcohol policy by a student, the resultant sanction may include, but is not limited to, probation, developmental and alcohol counseling, a fine and/or work sanction.
-In addition to the aforementioned sanctions, a third violation of the alcohol policy by a student under the age of 21 will result in the notification of the parent/guardian by the Office of the Conduct Administrator and/or the Vice President for Student Affairs and Enrollment Management.
+In addition to the sanctions, a third violation of the alcohol policy by a student under the age of 21 will result in the notification of the parent/guardian as noted.
 In addition, the parent/guardian may be contacted in any instance in which the health or safety of the student has been threatened either through the student's own acts or the acts of others.